joseio/GH-Site-CodeSimilarity/index.md

 ## Bugs

 Skipping <u>Sector1-Level6</u> b/c it's giving issues with parsing unicode characters and `string.Contains()`. <u>Sector2-Level3</u> had issues implementing the `String` methods, which was impacting clustering results...so we'll skip this as well.
 Also <u>Sector2-Level4</u> was running `cluster.py` for 3 days and still hasn't finish...so I will also skip this one.

+March 19th, 2020:

+One merge sort (User007-attempt001) and two binary insertion sorts (User000-attempt000, User000-attempt001) had `Array.Copy`.
+This gives Pex problems with tracking because it cannot map the result of `Array.Copy()` back to the original input array.
+To remedy this, I tried replacing the `Array.Copy()` with traditional for-loops.
+This was taking too long to debug, so I decided to not consider these three implementations in the approach for now.